-Powered by AI/ML, the Socure ID+ platform uses trusted online and offline data to make quick and accurate assessments that meet the identity verification requirements for any type of organization.
+Powered by AI/ML, the Socure’s identity verification platform uses trusted online and offline data to make quick and accurate assessments that meet the identity verification requirements for any type of organization.
 An initial fraud check is accomplished passively in the background, with no impact to the end user’s experience.
-If an end-user fails the initial passive assessment, they can be stepped up to Document Verification, or DocV.
+If an end-user fails the initial passive assessment, they can be stepped up to identity document verification, or DocV.
 DocV seamlessly guides a user through a quick image capture of a government-issued ID and verification experience, with minimal friction.

 Socure powers identity verification systems for more than 350 customers including four of the top five banks, eight of the top 10 card issuers, and over 100 of the largest fintech companies.